-There are many layers to a reliable home security system.
-From alarms and security cameras to your choice of doors and windows, here are a few things to consider to make your home more secure and deter prospective burglars.
+There are many factors to consider to ensure the security of your home.
+From alarms and security cameras to the types of windows and doors you choose.
+Here are a few things that will improve your home’s security and deter burglars.

 Fencing & hedges

-If you do have a fence, make sure it is sturdy and robust.
+If you have a fence, make sure it is sturdy and robust.
 Gates are another great deterrent.
-If you have electric gates, consider installing an intercom that allows you to answer from your phone.
-You can also get doorbells with the same feature.
-These are great as you can answer even when you’re not home, and most have video too so you can see who’s calling.
+If you have electric gates, consider installing an intercom with a video that allows you to answer from your phone.
+Just like with the video doorbell, you’ll be able to answer even when you’re not home and will be able to see who’s calling too.

 Security cameras & alarms